puppetlabs/puppetlabs-ibm_installation_manager/README.md

 ##### manage_user

-Whether or not to manage the user/group that will be installing the IBM IM.
+Whether or not to manage the user that will be installing the IBM IM.

 Default: `false`.